Collection of Patient Information

 Access to Your Own Records

-- to provide access would create a serious threat to life or health;
+- We reasonably believe that to provide access would create a serious threat to life or health;

-- the access would unreasonably impact on the privacy of another;
+- The access would unreasonably impact on the privacy of another person;

-Where possible your request should be in writing, stating the year of service, type of service and at which of our branches the service was provided.
-All requests should be addressed as follows, regardless of where the procedure was performed:
+Where possible your request should be in writing stating the year of service, type of service, at which of our branches the service was provided, and the correction which you consider should be made.
+All requests should be accompanied by a certified copy of current photographic identification, evidence that you are entitled to request a correction on behalf of another person (if relevant), and be addressed as follows, regardless of where the procedure was performed:

 The Privacy Officer